kmusayeva/AMF-Preds/README.md

 The project consists of two directories:`soil_microbiome` and `m_lp`.

-`soil_microbiome/data/GlobalAMFungi` contains the tabular data relating environmental variables and species abundancies.
+`soil_microbiome/data/GlobalAMFungi` contains the tabular data relating environmental variables with species abundancies.

 `soil_microbiome/data_analysis` implements off-the-shelf classification methods as well as appeals to label-propagation approaches.